jacksonh/manos/docs/installation.md

 Checkout Manos from github at <http://github.com/jacksonh/manos/> and build/install it using Visual Studio.

 If you do no have Mono installed you can define DISABLE_POSIX to remove the Mono.Posix dependency.

+### Copy all files to your install directory

+Create a directory for the Manos binary files and copy Manos.dll manos.exe and the entire manos/data/layouts directory to your new directory.
+Your structure should look something like this:

+    C:\Program Files\Manos\manos.exe
+    C:\Program Files\Manos\Manos.dll
+    C:\Program Files\layouts\default\<layout files>